-Mr. Chan Chun Wai, Tony

-Mr. Hau Pak Man
+Mr. Chan Chun Wai, Tony Mr. Hau Pak Man Mr. Li Jinyuan (appointed on 10 January 2020)

-Mr. To Yan Ming, Edmond

 Responsibilities

 The Board has a balance of skill and experience and a balanced composition of Executive and Non-executive Directors and is responsible for oversight of the management of the Company's business and affairs.
 The Board has delegated the day-to-day responsibility to the Executive Director(s) and senior management of the Company.